Bridging loan

 If you have any questions about your eligibility for a bridging loan, speak to one of our advisors who will be happy to discuss your situation.

-Typically you need to speak to a bridging loan broker to get a bridging loan.
+It is fairly common practice to speak to a bridging loan broker for advice on taking out a bridging loan.

 You can go direct to lenders, but not all lenders accept direct applicants.
 Also, most people use a bridging loan broker to guide them through the process, compare rates and get the best deal.
-Unless you've used them before, we generally don't recommend trying to go direct.
+Unless you've used bridging products before, we generally don't recommend trying to go direct.

 You can book a free, no-obligation call with an adviser below.